 What signs to look for if your child is sleep deprived.

 This month, the Journal of Child Psychology and Psychiatry published a paper that suggests the potential for sleep problems to emerge or worsen during and following the pandemic is high.
 (Ref: Sleep Council)

 The survey found that as many as 70% of children under 16 are going to bed later – but are also waking later (57%) – showing that a significant drift in bedtime schedules has already happened.
 This represents a clear risk with an obvious knock-on effect when schools re-open.
 In addition, The survey also reveals that a third of children are sleeping longer than normal, indicating that it will be harder to transition back to previous sleep routines once they return to school.

-Causes During COVID 19.
+Causes During the Pandemic.